 Couple endures many doctors, numerous treatments and countless negative pregnancy tests on their quest for a family.

 Heather and Tyler of Lafayette, LA, were awarded the Gift of Hope IVF Grant 2020.
-The award gives them the chance to build their family through the gift of a free in vitro fertilization cycle with PGT-A from Fertility Answers and Ovation Fertility.

 From the beginning of their relationship, Heather and Tyler, both now in their early thirties, knew there was one thing their future held – a family.
 “Two, three, maybe four kids,” recalls Heather.
 “We dreamed of all the things: their names, who they might look like, what schools we would send them to.”